16jalayt/SapphireEngine/README.md

 The project is far from playable!

-Loguru is included because edits were made
+Loguru is included because edits were made to switch version